dhurlburtusa/wpx-wpx/README.md

-# wpx
+# WPX

-WordPress Extension Library
+The WordPress eXtension library "extends" WP by functions and classes to help make building plugins and themes easier.